kdeldycke/awesome-billing/readme.md

 - “You always pay the spot market price, not your bid.” ([source](https://news.ycombinator.com/item?id=20347716)) - Simple explanation of the bidding mechanism.
 - [Deconstructing Amazon EC2 Spot Instance Pricing](http://www.cs.technion.ac.il/~dan/papers/Spotprice11CloudCom.pdf) - “Cloud providers possessing large quantities of spare capacity must either incentivize clients to purchase it or suffer losses.
 Amazon is the first cloud provider to address this challenge, by allowing clients to bid on spare capacity and by granting resources to bidders while their bids exceed a periodically changing spot price.”
 - [GCP Preemptible VMs vs AWS Spot Instances](https://news.ycombinator.com/item?id=9564287).
-- “Look at the 3-month spot price history to estimate cost and to discover combinations of availability zone and instance type with extra capacity.” ([source](https://news.ycombinator.com/item?id=16071684)) - TL;DR: users are seeking more transparency on the spot market.
+- “Look at the 3-month spot price history to estimate cost and to discover combinations of availability zone and instance type with extra capacity.” ([source](https://news.ycombinator.com/item?id=16071684)) - Users are seeking more transparency on the spot market.
 - [The Eternal Cost Savings Of Netflix's Internal Spot Market](http://highscalability.com/blog/2017/12/4/the-eternal-cost-savings-of-netflixs-internal-spot-market.html) - When you're big enough that [creating an internal secondary market](https://medium.com/netflix-techblog/creating-your-own-ec2-spot-market-6dd001875f5) for instances makes economic sense.
 - [AutoSpotting](https://github.com/AutoSpotting/AutoSpotting) - Tool that easily and reliably converts (all) your existing AutoScaling groups to cheaper spot instances.